 These selected writings have been made available here since they are not available electronically elsewhere.
 All Arenas — the first series of Arena, as well as Arena Magazine and Arena Journal — are available in print from the Arena office (email firstname.lastname@example.org).
 All issues of Arena Magazine and Arena Journal are available electronically from Informit.

 Four articles by Paul James (one with Freya Carkeek), from the eighties and early nineties: 'Australia in the Corporate Image: A New Nationalism', 'The Nation and its Post-Modern Critics', ' Theory Without Practice: The Work of Anthony Giddens', and ' This Abstract Body'

-Three articles by John Hinkson and a reply by Boris Frankel, from Arena issues spanning 1982 - 1992: 'Beyond Imagination?
-Responding to Nuclear War', 'Post-Lyotard: A Critique of the Information Society', 'A Postmodern Market Society?'
+Four articles by John Hinkson and a reply by Boris Frankel, from Arena issues spanning 1982 - 1992: 'Beyond Imagination?
+Responding to Nuclear War', 'Post-Lyotard: A Critique of the Information Society', 'Misreading the Deeper Current: The Limits of Economic Rationality', 'A Postmodern Market Society?'
 (Frankel), and 'Ships in the Night: A Reply to Boris Frankel'

 Four articles by Geoff Sharp from Arena issues between 1968 and 1992, in PDF format: 'Features of the Intellectually Trained', 'Intellectuals in Transition', 'Constitutive Abstraction and Social Practice', and 'Intellectual Interchange and Social Practice'

 Two articles on feminism by Alison Caddick, from 1986 and 1992: 'Feminism and the Body', and 'Feminist and Postmodern: Donna Haraway's Cyborg'

 'Post-Structuralism as Ideology': An article in PDF format by Gerry Gill, from Arena issue 69, 1984